-Though the goal of my time in Finland was to eat my way around the archipelago region and explore the outdoors with Visit Finland, I knew I couldn’t come to the country and skip out on the capital city.
+Though the goal of my time in Finland was to eat my way around the archipelago region and explore the outdoors, I knew I couldn’t come to the country and skip out on the capital city.

 Since this was going to be Sam’s first time in Europe, we decided to arrive a few days early in order to do some sightseeing around Helsinki, meet up with a friend of mine, and even take a side trip to a neighbouring country!
 But until I get around to telling you about all of that, here are some of my first impressions of Helsinki: